Jury selection to start over in case of ex-Obama White House counsel Greg Craig

 Craig is facing charges of making false statements and concealing information in a federal foreign lobbying investigation spun off the Russia probe.

-At issue in the trial is whether Craig was willfully concealing material facts from the Justice Department about work he performed for former Ukrainian President Viktor Yanukovych.
+At issue in the trial is whether Craig was willfully concealing material facts from the Justice Department about work he performed for the Ukrainian government.
+Craig and his law firm were commissioned by Ukrainian President Viktor Yanukovych to write a report to assess whether the government's prosecution of dissident Yulia Tymoshenko -- a criminal case that was criticized widely as an abuse of power -- was a "fair trial."

 CLICK HERE TO GET THE FOX NEWS APP